Wanted to share “lessons learned” from the Diabetes & Exercise Alliance (D&E) on networking strategies for increasing visibility and membership.

 3) Do meaningful stuff

 The D&E group promoted their own activities and ADA’s fundraising events via email.
-They posted actively on ADA’s Tour de Cure Facebook page.
+They posted actively on ADA’s Tour de Cure Facebook page where the two organizations shared common interest.
 They exchanged confidence-building messages with potential participants.
 They posted photos and videos after every training ride along with funny stories.
 They took the time to tag folks in photos.

 Result?
 Lots more people signed up to ride for a cure.
 And many of them joined D&E.